Concept

 Stability of the Marginal Social Cost Curve under Quasi-Linear Preferences

 A key analytical benefit of assuming quasi-linear preferences in externality models is the resulting stability of the Marginal Social Cost (MSC) curve.
-Because the Marginal External Cost (MEC) is independent of wealth, compensatory payments between parties do not alter the MEC.
-Consequently, the MSC curve, which is the sum of Marginal Private Cost and MEC, does not shift with income redistribution.
+Because both the Marginal Private Cost (MPC) and the Marginal External Cost (MEC) are independent of wealth, compensatory payments between parties do not alter them.
+Consequently, the MSC curve, which is the sum of MPC and MEC, does not shift with income redistribution.
 This stability is essential for identifying a single, unambiguous Pareto-efficient level of output.

 0